AaronLenoir/msfs-flightdesignct-electro/README.md

   - Plus Controller: 234.1 kg + 8.1 kg = 242.2 kg
   - Plus batteries: 242.2 kg + (2 x 72 kg) = 386.2 kg
 - New empty weight: 386.2 kg (851.43 lbs)
-- Maximum Take-off Weight: 450 kg
+- Maximum Take-off Weight: 472.5 kg
-- Maximum payload (incl. pilot): 450 kg - 386.2 kg = 63.8 kg (140.7 lbs)
+- Maximum payload (incl. pilot): 472.5 kg - 386.2 kg = 86.3 kg (190.25 lbs)

-So, to stay withing Ultralight limitations, we can allow 1 POB and that POB has to weigh less than 63.8 kg.
+Sadly, this doesn't seem to be enough to accomodate two pilots.
+This would put us in the one-seat ultralight with parachute, but that gives a maximum take-off weight 315 kg which is less than the empty weight.

+To be good, I would like 70 kg extra payload room.
+But that doesn't seem possible here, unless we throw out one complete battery pack.
+For now, we'll stick with the 2-seater ultralight.
+But we are technically too heavy.

 Moved Empty CG 0.75 feet more AFT.
 Need to verify if this is actually possible with battery placement...